See. Click. Buy.

 Found it disruptive and disliked pausing streaming.

-I intentionally reduced fidelity to keep discussions focused on objectives and outcomes, not pixels.
+Low fidelity to keep the conversation on outcomes, not pixels.

 We aligned on a single-scroll information architecture that could seamlessly scale for long product names and variations.